ryanstraits/ryanstraits.github.io/_posts/2018-04-22-intro-the-middle-chapters.md

 No matter how you slice it, midlife is just a uniquely and profoundly unremarkable period of life.
 By it's very definition, it is an age _between_ other ages.
 It's interstitial, domestic, and unexceptional.

 I think this is mostly because middle age is a stage of life that is, by-and-large, bereft of any major milestones.
-Compare that with your teens and twenties, society grants those age ranges so many baked-in rites of passage.
+Compare that with your teens and twenties: society grants those age ranges so many baked-in rites of passage.
 Every year there's something new:

 * Driving!
 * Graduating!